SignificoHealth/recco-android-sdk/docs/LOCAL_PUBLISHING.md

 Once any of the tasks described above is executed, you may check results inside .m2 directory under your user home directory.

-You should expect to hace a folder for each published module, containing the following files:
+You should expect to have a folder for each published module, containing the following files:

 - *.sources.jar
 - *.module